Required Portfolio (Up To 6 Credit Hours)

 Completed works are expected to be submitted to SigGraph Animation and Film Festival, International Symposium on Wearable Computing, a variety of virtual reality and HCI interaction conferences, Game Developers Conference, or other related venues around the world.

-Thesis or Project (3 - 6 Credit Hours)
+Thesis or Project (3 to 6 Credit Hours)

-Students are required to complete a project (three credit hours) or a thesis (six credit hours).
-A maximum total of nine credit hours of thesis or project, and portfolio is allowed, ensuring that students have sufficient coursework in the games and media integration areas.
+Students are required to complete a project (three credit hours) or a thesis (up to six credit hours).
+A maximum total of nine credit hours of thesis or project, and portfolio is allowed, ensuring that students have sufficient course work in the games and media integration areas.
 Students will be expected to work with an advisor in the GMI area of concentration following the guidelines of MS Thesis or Project work in the CS Department.